AnonymousPlanet/thgtoa/guide.md

 ### Shellbags:

-As explained earlier, Shelbags are basically histories of accessed volumes/files on your computer.
+As explained earlier, Shellbags are basically histories of accessed volumes/files on your computer.
 Remember that shellbags are very good sources of informations for forensics[^137] and you need to clean those.
 Especially if you mounted any "hidden volume" anywhere.
 Again you shouldn't do this on the Decoy OS.

 -   Download Shellbag Analayzer & Cleaner from <https://privazer.com/en/download-shellbag-analyzer-shellbag-cleaner.php>